joalmeid/avd-app-attach-ops/README.md

 Once you have all the requirements checked, there will be a an Azure Virtual Desktop infrastructure already setup.
 This infrastructure also includes some additional Azure resources, hence being a full cloud native setup.

-In order to quickly start, let's configure the Azure DevOps project:

-> Remember: Endgoal is to run the pipline and deploy the sample application to your AVD infrastructure.
+In order to quickly start, let's configure the Azure DevOps project to run the pipline and deploy the sample application to your AVD infrastructure.

 **1. Open a bash with `az cli` installed;**